rcmanifest/bastion_host/README.md

 1. **Flash sdcard:**
 <br>\#./make_sdcard.sh

-2. **Flash the OS to MicroSD Card:** Use a tool like [balenaEtcher](https://www.balena.io/etcher/) to flash the downloaded image to your MicroSD card.

-3. **Enable SSH:** To enable SSH on your Raspberry Pi, place an empty file named `ssh` (without any extension) in the boot partition of the MicroSD card.

-4. **Insert MicroSD Card:** Insert the MicroSD card into your Raspberry Pi Zero W.

-5. **Power Up:** Connect your Raspberry Pi to power and wait for it to boot.
+2. **Power Up:** Connect your Raspberry Pi to power and wait for it to boot.

 ## Network Configuration